Seduced by color and a strong garden presence

 ‘Strawberry Seduction’ (USPP#18401) has yellow-centered red flowers.
 It is shorter and sturdier than Achillea ‘Paprika’.
 Established (3rd year) height is 30 inches (75 cm); spread 32 inches (81 cm).

-‘Sunny Seduction’ (USPP#20808) flowers slightly ahead of the others in this series and provides a spectacular display of buttery-yellow flowers.
+‘Sunny Seduction’ (USPP#20808) flowers slightly ahead of the others in this series.
+It provides a spectacular display of buttery-yellow flowers.
 Forms a tighter flower canopy than Achillea ‘Moonshine’.
 Established (3rd year) height is 25-30 inches (60-75 cm); spread 26 inches (66 cm).

 - Typically plant 1 liner per 6 to 8-inch (1 gallon, 4 liters) pots

 - Vernalization is beneficial.
 Overwinter outdoors or inside cold greenhouses.
-Allow plants to emerge and flower with naturally occurring spring temperatures.
+Also, allow plants to emerge and flower with naturally occurring spring temperatures.

-- Alternatively, plant vernalized liners in March and April.
+- However, you may plant vernalized liners in March and April.

 - Water thoroughly but allow to dry slightly between irrigations.